IgorCopa/Portfolio/README.md

-## My Portfolio
+# My Portfolio

+### Technologies I used:
+* HTML5
+* CSS3
+* Javascript
-My goal now is to upgrade my portfolio in order to find a position on the job market.
+PS: My goal now is to upgrade my portfolio in order to find a position on the job market.
 You can see it here: https://igorcopa.github.io/portfolio/